Documentation Index

 Page data - Product

-The type: ‘product' method defines the page type as home.
-With the type: ‘init’ method, it sends a Product Page View (product_detail_page_view) event, which you can observe on the User Profiles.
+The type: 'product' method defines the page type as product.
+With the type: 'init' method, it sends a Product Page View (product_detail_page_view) event, which you can observe on the User Profiles.
 You can define only one product per product page.

 • groupcode property as string